 The best tire protectants come in many different brands and formulas.
 You have water-based tire protectants, silicone-based protectants, even protectants made with petroleum distillates.
 They all generally do the same thing.
 Some may keep their luster a little better or have different application processes, but they all generally do the same thing.

 When it comes to whether you should or should not use these products, it is ultimately up to you.
 Are you neglecting your tires if you don’t use specific tire shine products such as Armor All or Meguiar?
 Not at all.
 You don’t even need to purchase your tire shine at a certified retailer, as Amazon has many options to choose from without having to leave your home.
 If you are regularly cleaning your car’s tires, that is more than enough to keep them well-maintained and beautiful for their life.
 It is an added and unnecessary expense.

 Is it going to hurt your tires?
 As long as you use the product properly, absolutely not.
 If you just have to see your reflection in your tires and don’t mind the added expense, it won’t hurt a thing, but there is something to consider.

 If you are washing your car every time your tire shine wears off, which you should be, or if you’re going to be applying more tire protectant, your tires don’t have the time to get noticeably dirty.
 Clean tires already look gorgeous, and tire shine isn’t going to keep them noticeably cleaner; they simply leave you with, well, shiny tires.

 Endurance aims to be your source of knowledge for all things auto.
 We also want to make sure that everything from your tires to your transmission is well-maintained and protected, which can quickly get expensive.
-So don’t do it alone; get a quote from Endurance today to help you avoid costly repairs.
+So don’t do it alone; get a free, no-obligation quote from Endurance today to help you avoid costly repairs.